Russia, Belarus barred from competition by International Skating Union

 It also would have immediate effect on the speedskating world championships set to begin Thursday in Norway.

-No athletes from Russia or Belarus, a Russian ally, “shall be invited or allowed to participate” in events until further notice, the ISU said, announcing a move that comes a day after similar sanctions were placed on soccer and ice hockey and after the International Olympic Committee recommended barring Russian athletes from sporting events..
+No athletes from Russia or Belarus, a Russian ally, “shall be invited or allowed to participate” in events until further notice, the ISU said, announcing a move that comes a day after similar sanctions were placed on soccer and ice hockey and after the International Olympic Committee recommended barring Russian athletes from sporting events.

 “The ISU Council reiterates its solidarity with all those affected by the conflict in Ukraine and our thoughts are with the entire Ukrainian people and country,” it said.

+Included in the upcoming events are the World Athletics Championships Oregon22, the World Athletics Indoor Championships Belgrade22, and the World Athletics Race Walking Team Championships Muscat22, which begin Friday in Oman.
+It also agreed to consider further measures at its scheduled meeting next week.
+The Russian Athletics Federation has been suspended from World Athletics since 2015 because of doping violations and is not currently eligible to host World Athletics events or send teams to international championships.

+“Anyone who knows me will understand that imposing sanctions on athletes because of the actions of their government goes against the grain," Sebastian Coe, the World Athletics president, said.
+"I have railed against the practice of politicians targeting athletes and sport to make political points when other sectors continue about their business.
+This is different as governments, business and other international organizations have imposed sanctions and measures against Russia across all sectors.
+Sport has to step up and join these efforts to end this war and restore peace.
+We cannot and should not sit this one out.”

-The world governing body for volleyball moved the men’s world championships, set for Aug.
+The world governing body for volleyball took action, as well, moving the men’s world championships, set for Aug.
 26-Sept.
-11, from Moscow and group matches from several of the country’s cities that had been scheduled to hold group matches.
+11. The championship was to have been played in Moscow, with group matches in several cities around the country.

 “Following Russia’s military invasion of Ukraine, the FIVB remains gravely concerned by the escalating situation and for the safety of the people of Ukraine,” the Fédération Internationale de Volleyball said.